jgreathouse9/FDIDTutorial/Vignette.md

   <img src="FDID_HK.png" alt="Alt Text" width="50%">
 </p>

 Here is our plot.
-We can also print the results we get in the `estimators_results` list, which returns the method relevant dictionaries:
+We can also print the results we get in the `estimators_results` list, which returns the method relevant dictionaries, ```FDID``` selects Philippines, Singapore, Thailand, Norway, Mexico, Korea, Indonesia, New Zealand, Malaysia as the optimal control group.

 - FDID ATT: 0.025, Percent ATT: 53.843
 - DID ATT: 0.032, Percent ATT: 77.62